Solon-Archon/BFP/README.md

 &nbsp;

-Lets take the situation with EDA fix proposals and apply the BFP process to it.
-This can be considered to be a 'Time sensitive fork'.
-Discussion has already happened and proposals have been developed.
 There are three proposals.
 We will give the proposals the IDs BFP1/1, BFP1/2, and BFP1/3.
 BFP1/0 is reserved for miners to signal for 'No Change'.
 The '1' in BFP1/Y is the batch number.
 The community can then discuss the merits of each proposal, and miners can then signal for them.
 The miners signal/vote with the following representation over the signalling period:

 - BFP1/0 = 10% share
-- BFP1/1 = 40% share
+- BFP1/1 = 55% share
-- BFP1/2 =30% share
+- BFP1/2 =15% share
 - BFP1/3 = 20% share

-The proposal BFP1/1 wins with a 40% share of the vote.
-This is because it has a higher share than any other proposal.
+The proposal BFP1/1 wins with a 55% share of the vote.
+This is because it has a majority share, and BFP1/0 is less than 25%.
 After the voting period ends, all miners then shift their signalling to BFP1/1 for the lock in period.
 The Bitcoin Cash economy then updates their software to be compatible with the BFP1/1 proposal.
 Miners then fork at a specific block height/ medium timestamp.

-If the example above had been a 'Standard Fork' then no proposal would have been chosen because no proposal reached >50% of the vote.
-In this situation a proposal with a smaller share may have to agree to bow out of the race (i.e. BFP1/3 in this scenario) as a way of breaking the deadlock.

 &nbsp;
 &nbsp;